AlphaKretin/bastion-bot/README.md

 ![.randcard output](/readme-images/randcard.png)

 ### .script
-Usage: `.script [name|id]`
+Usage: `.script [name/id]|[lang]`

 The `.script` command searches for a card by name or YGOPro ID and returns a link to its script for YGOPro, as well as embedding it if short enough.
+If a language is specified, it will look for a card with a name like you typed in that language.

 As an example, `.script macro cosmos` returns the following output:
 ![.script output](/readme-images/script1.png)